nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline2/backtranslation/chapter2_chapter_2_god_eternal_creator_and_loving_father.md

 These names help us to know God the Father, the Son, and the Holy Spirit (**Trinity**)—working together as One.
 In our ongoing studies we will look more closely at the names and attributes of Jesus and the Holy Spirit.

 <!-- p48 -->
 The character and works of God are fully displayed in the unity of the Father, the Son, and the Spirit.
 Scripture teaches that God is One in essence, yet exists as three distinct Persons: the Father, the Son, and the Holy Spirit.
-Scripture affirms the oneness of God, saying, “besides Me there is no God” (<span class="x-scripture" data-type="ref" data-book="Isaiah" data-chapter="45" data-verses="5" data-lang="en" data-version="NKJV">Isaiah 45:5</span>).
+Scripture affirms the oneness of God, saying, “besides Me there is no God” (<span class="x-scripture" data-book="ISA" data-chapter="45" data-lang="en" data-type="ref" data-verses="5" data-version="NKJV">Isaiah 45:5</span>).
 Yet the Godhead is understood to be a complex unity—three distinct persons cooperating in one will and purpose, united in the most absolute sense.
 Each Person of the Trinity has a unique role: **the Father creates**, **the Son redeems**, and **the Holy Spirit sanctifies**.
 The word “Trinity” does not appear in the Bible; it was coined as a theological statement to describe this concept, which is revealed through Scripture.

 <!-- p49 -->
 The Trinity can be clarified by examples in nature, which help to make this idea of unity in diversity clear.
 Like water, which can be liquid, ice, or vapor but remains H₂O, each Person of the Trinity is fully God while distinct in personhood.
 Or consider a triangle, with three sides and three angles, forming one complete shape; if one side is removed, it is no longer a triangle.
 Likewise, the nature of God is not complete without all three persons, who work together in perfect unity.

 <!-- p50 -->
 - **God the Father**: He is the Creator and Sustainer of all things, often understood as the Initiator within the Godhead.
-His love for humanity is central to the biblical narrative, demonstrated in <span class="x-scripture" data-type="ref" data-book="John" data-chapter="3" data-verses="16" data-lang="en" data-version="NKJV">John 3:16</span>.
+His love for humanity is central to the biblical narrative, demonstrated in <span class="x-scripture" data-book="JHN" data-chapter="3" data-lang="en" data-type="ref" data-verses="16" data-version="NKJV">John 3:16</span>.
 In our lesson we will look at God the Father as the loving Father and righteous Judge, who made the way for our redemption.

 <!-- p51 -->
 - **God the Son**: Being with the Father from eternity and forever, Jesus took on human nature, was conceived by the Holy Spirit and born of the virgin Mary.
 He lived a sinless life, died to redeem humanity, and rose again, conquering sin and death.
-He is now seated at the right hand of the Father, interceding for us (<span class="x-scripture" data-type="ref" data-book="John" data-chapter="1" data-verses="1-3" data-lang="en" data-version="NKJV">John 1:1-3</span>; <span class="x-scripture" data-type="ref" data-book="Matthew" data-chapter="1" data-verses="23" data-lang="en" data-version="NKJV">Matthew 1:23</span>; <span class="x-scripture" data-type="ref" data-book="1 Timothy" data-chapter="2" data-verses="5" data-lang="en" data-version="NKJV">1 Timothy 2:5</span>).
+He is now seated at the right hand of the Father, interceding for us (<span class="x-scripture" data-book="JHN" data-chapter="1" data-lang="en" data-type="ref" data-verses="1-3" data-version="NKJV">John 1:1-3</span>; <span class="x-scripture" data-book="MAT" data-chapter="1" data-lang="en" data-type="ref" data-verses="23" data-version="NKJV">Matthew 1:23</span>; <span class="x-scripture" data-book="1TI" data-chapter="2" data-lang="en" data-type="ref" data-verses="5" data-version="NKJV">1 Timothy 2:5</span>).
 In our lesson we will look at Jesus as the perfect atoning sacrifice, the risen Lord, and the head of the church.

 <!-- p52 -->
 - **God the Holy Spirit**: The Holy Spirit, who is with and equal to the Father and the Son, was sent by the Father through the Son to convict the world of sin and to prepare believers as the Bride of Christ.
-He empowers, comforts, and sanctifies those who are in Christ (<span class="x-scripture" data-type="ref" data-book="John" data-chapter="14" data-verses="26" data-lang="en" data-version="NKJV">John 14:26</span>; 15:26; 16:8).
+He empowers, comforts, and sanctifies those who are in Christ (<span class="x-scripture" data-book="JHN" data-chapter="14" data-lang="en" data-type="ref" data-verses="26" data-version="NKJV">John 14:26</span>; 15:26; 16:8).
 In our lesson we will look at the Holy Spirit as the Comforter, given to us by God to prepare us, empower us, sanctify us, and dwell with us.

 <!-- p53 -->
 Through these distinct Persons, God’s triune nature is revealed as perfect unity in purpose, will, and love, each Person taking an important role in the divine mission of creation, redemption, and sanctification.
 The Trinity invites believers to experience God fully, as the loving Father, the redeeming Savior, and the transforming Spirit.